 Classification: ghost town

 Little Egypt was named after an odd mound structure on the Gleeson homestead that was once described as being pyramid shaped.
 The area was purchased by the Connecticut Land Company in 1795.
 A second land survey was conducted in 1797 during which Captain Joseph Tinker, the lead boatman, drowned with a few other men in what was later named Tinkers Creek.
-Crude roads were quickly built for travelers & settlers but no one wanted to move there yet as there was nothing to move to except the land itself.
+Crude roads were quickly built for travelers and settlers, but no one wanted to move there yet as there was nothing to move to except the land itself.
 The first settler was Elijah Nobles who made the trip from Connecticut in 1813.
 He didn’t own any of the land but was given rights to live there by the Hudson family that established Hudson, OH as long as he promised to make improvements.
 A cabin was built for him at the present day site of Tinkers Creek Road Tavern by his closest neighbors that lived 3 miles away.
-Elijah didn’t like living so reclusive though & moved in 1814 to what would later become the village of Bedford.
+Elijah didn’t like living so reclusive though and moved in 1814 to what would later become the Village of Bedford.

-A few of the gravestones are still intact in Gleeson Homestead Cemetery on top of the hill East of Dunham Rd. across from the Astorhurst Golf Course.
-The picture attached to this listing is the gravestone of a grandson of Moses & Polly, Edmond Gleeson who died on October 26, 1851 aged 13 years & 11 months.
-Most of the bodies in the homestead cemetery were moved to Bedford Cemetery on Broadway Ave. in Bedford approximately 8 miles East of Little Egypt.
-The Comstocks & other early settlers were buried in Tinkers Creek Cemetery off of Button Rd.
-Park near the blocked off portion of the end of the road & follow the old path to the top of the hill & across a field.
-It's listed on google maps with the search "Tinkers Creek Cemetery Ohio" but we're not sure how accurate the pinpoint is.
+A few of the gravestones are still intact in Gleeson Homestead Cemetery on top of the hill East of Dunham Rd across from the Astorhurst Golf Course.
+One of them is the gravestone of a grandson of Moses and Polly, Edmond Gleeson, who died on October 26, 1851 at 13 years and 11 months old.
+Most of the bodies were moved to Bedford Cemetery on Broadway Ave in Bedford, approximately 8 miles East of Little Egypt.
+The Comstocks and other early settlers were buried in Tinkers Creek Cemetery 1 1/4 miles west of the GPS coordinates north of Tinkers Creek Rd through the patch of woods behind Valley View Village Church.